geeksblabla/blanat/README.md

 ### Output format

-- output has 6 lines.
+- Output has 6 lines.
 - The first line contains the name of the cheapest city and the total price of products in that city, separated by one space.
 - The remaining 5 lines display the first 5 cheapest products sorted by price in ascending order.
 In the case of two products with the same price, they are sorted alphabetically.
 For example, "Potato" and "Tomato" in the output below
 - Don't print the same product twice.
 If you have multiple instances of the same product in the top 5 cheapest products, only print the cheapest one.